 Pro Tip: Book this special excursion on your Viking Cruise for a special visit.

-Searching for a place to grab a quick snack or a sublime souvenir?
+Searching for traditional Austria food or a sublime souvenir?
 Look no further than Naschmarkt, where you’ll find a pleasant, welcoming environment offering olives, nuts, flowers, ice cream, dried fruits, cakes, teas, herbs, Chinese food, antique and vintage gifts, artwork, articles of clothing, and more.

 You can even pick up deli meats, cheeses, wine, fresh fruits and vegetables to enjoy a wonderful picnic outside.
 There is often a Saturday flea market at the venue as well.
 The merchants are very friendly, and many speak great English, some even accept US Dollars.